Writer Profile

 Let's Talk About "Immigration Policy"

-What is the Japanese-style Immigrant Society?
+What is a Japanese-Style Immigrant Society?

 The "Japanese-style immigrant society" I propose is a society that learns from the struggles Western immigrant nations face with social integration, emphasizes the Japanese concept of "Wa" (harmony), and firmly guarantees social inclusion through policy.
 First, it begins with education on the Japanese language and social customs, followed by vocational training such as the acquisition of specialized knowledge and skills, allowing individuals to play active roles in their respective fields.
 Then, at a stage three to five years later when they have achieved a stable life, permanent residency is granted, and they are allowed to acquire citizenship if they so desire.

 Primary industries such as agriculture, forestry, and fisheries are seeing a sharp decline in the working population due to a lack of successors.
 Labor shortages are also severe in the construction, manufacturing, and distribution sectors.
 Small and medium-sized enterprises that support large corporations are collapsing because they have no one to take over.
-Even global companies like Toyota Motor Corporation are crying out as it becomes difficult to secure engineers.
+Even global companies like Toyota are crying out as it becomes difficult to secure engineers.
 These industrial sectors can only be supported through immigration policy.

 In an era of mass immigration, the number of immigrant children attending elementary and junior high schools will increase dramatically.
 In that case, multi-ethnic coexistence education for elementary and junior high school students will become important.
 It is necessary to fundamentally rethink the nature of early childhood, primary, and secondary education.
 Moving away from uniform education and valuing the individuality and diversity of children is essential for the stable development of an immigrant society.